AbAeterno8445/passive-skill-trees-DEV/docs/sidereal-update.md

 - Each character has their own Sidereal Tree progression.
 - Most if not all nodes in this tree require spending both global skill points and Arcane Obols (earned from expeditions) to allocate.
 - Many of the nodes here are 'travel' nodes, which only cost obols to allocate and not global SP.
 These allow you to path towards the tree's different features.
-- The Sidereal Tree contains groups of nodes that unlock new features and activities within runs.
+- The Sidereal Tree contains groups of nodes that unlock new features and activities within runs for the associated character.
+- Respeccing nodes that cost obols will **not** refund the obol cost, only the global SP (if spent).

 #